workfloworchestrator/orchestrator-core/docs/workshops/beginner/overview.md

 │           ├── modify_user_group.py
 │           └── terminate_user_group.py
 │
-├── orchestrator-core
-│   └── ...
-│
 └── orchestrator-core-gui
     └── ...
 ```

-The `orchestrator-core` and `orchestrator-core-gui` folders will be cloned from
+The `orchestrator-core-gui` folder will be cloned from GitHub.
+The
-their respective GitHub repositories.
-The `example-orchestrator` folder will be
-used for the orchestrator that is build during this workshop.
-Although any
+`example-orchestrator` folder will be used for the orchestrator that is build
-layout of the latter folder will work, it is encouraged to use the suggested
+during this workshop.
+Although any layout of the latter folder will work, it
-folder layout and filenames during this workshop.
+is encouraged to use the suggested folder layout and filenames during this
+workshop.